🕵️ Free Course – Beware Online: Scams, Threats & Traps (Ages 11–18)

 Stage 3: Isolation

-They try to separate you emotionally from others:
+The person slowly tries to separate you emotionally from others.

 Secrecy increases control.